ta012/SSLAM/README.md

-This repository provides the code for **SSLAM**, a novel approach that enhances self-supervised learning models by leveraging audio mixtures in polyphonic soundscapes.
+This repository provides the code for **SSLAM**, a novel self-supervised learning framework designed to enhance audio representation quality for both polyphonic and monophonic soundscapes.

 ---